uni-bremen-agst/libvcs4j/README.md

 vcs.setITEngine(it);

 for (RevisionRange range : vcs) {
-    // Returns an empty list if no ITEngine has been assigned to `vcs`. range.getLatestCommit().getIssues();
+    // Returns an empty list if no ITEngine is assigned to `vcs`. range.getLatestCommit().getIssues();
     ...
 }